 Untick the Open at Login option.
 (Do the reverse if you want the app to start automatically.)

-Here's what you need to do:
+Here's all you need to do.

 - Make sure you have BuhoCleaner installed on your Mac.